 Some of Washington's partners have shown even greater sensitivity to insider attacks.
 In January, French President Nicolas Sarkozy suspended training and support operations and announced that France would withdraw entirely by the end of 2013 after four French troops were killed by a rogue Afghan soldier.

 The United States hopes Afghan forces will be able to confront the Taliban and handle security on their own before NATO combat troops' scheduled departure by the end of 2014.

-Unfortunately, this situation is a point of concern for us, General Afzal Aman, head of the operations department at the Ministry of Defence, told Reuters, referring to the insider killings of NATO troops.
+Unfortunately, this situation is a point of concern for us, General Afzal Aman, head of the operations department at the Ministry of Defence, told Reuters.

 (Additional reporting by Mirwais Harooni and Hamid Shalizi; Editing by Robeert Birsel)